whitneyburton/portfolios/students/1701-back/sergey_lukyanenko/20170302-sergey-lukyanenko-m1.markdown

 I also respect the facts that he was finding time to do drills when he was buried under projects, always used TDD etc. I believe he has a bright future as a developer."

-My Portfolio feedback for Alisher Sadikov: "As a module 1 student I had many projects and assignments which require hard work and persistence to learn new information.
+My Portfolio feedback for Alisher Sadikov Module 1608: "As a module 1 student I had many projects and assignments which require hard work and persistence to learn new information.
 I'm very thankful to have pairing session with Alisher.
 With his knowledge and experience in programming he patiently and with courage helped me to make my studying process more productive.
 As a mentor he supported me emotionally and taught me many coding technics.